Notes about NetworkX namespace objects set up here:

 self.__defaults__ = func.__defaults__

-# We "magically" add `backend=` keyword argument to allow backend to be specified
+# Add `backend=` keyword argument to allow backend choice at call-time

 if func.__kwdefaults__: